2018ik/2018ik.github.io/_wiki/lion_lamb.markdown

 ## Significance

 By overcoming as the Lion and redeeming His people as the Lamb, He was qualified to open the scroll with seven seals (Rev. 5:9).
+He is also standing, which is for the carrying out of His ongoing heavenly administration in ascension.